19th Century Owners

 In 2012 the Field Studies Council installed a reverse Archimedes Screw in the cavity that once housed the nineteenth century iron water wheel.

-It experiences some of the same problems that the Constable’s were familiar with – maintaining a sufficient head of water to turn the wheel/screw.
+Seen here in action the installation includes an eel run so that fish may bypass its churning action.
+However, it is subject to some of the problems that the Constable’s were familiar with – maintaining a sufficient head of water to turn the wheel/screw.